 Leopard Print & Footwear

 Now comes the final stage of dressing your leopard print.
-There are several color shoes that you can wear with a leopard print dress.
+There are several colors of shoes that you can wear with a leopard print dress.
 From nude to black and brown, depending on the color of your dress, match the footwear.
 Although, it’s best to stick to warmer tones.
-Cooler tones are great if you’re aiming for a retro and eccentric look.
+Cooler tones are great if you’re aiming to dress retro and roll out an eccentric look.